bdeewang/bdeewang.github.io/_pages/activities.md

 </div>

 <div class="callout" style="background-color:#08300d">
 I am a co-organiser of the <a href="https://sites.google.com/ucsc.edu/drp-math/"><b>Directed Reading Program</b></a> where we pair undergraduates with graduate students to work on a reading project.
 I have been an organiser since Fall 2021 where I helped restart the program after a brief hiatus during the pandemic.
-I have participated as a mentor myself several times, and you can <a href="\drp">view the interesting topics my mentees and I worked on here</a>.
+I have participated as a mentor myself several times, and you can <a href="\drp">view the interesting topics my mentees and I have worked on here</a>.
+You will also find my mentees and the topics they worked from my time with <a href="https://sites.google.com/view/twoples/home">Twoples</a>.
 </div>

 <!-- ### UC Santa Cruz -->